JA-Santiago/website/_experience/building_website.md

 ---

-I'm thrilled to share my very first personal website with you, even if it's nowhere near perfect.
+I’m thrilled to share my very first personal website with you!
+It may not be perfect, but it will surely be filled with more wonderful things as I continue to build it.